History of Printing Timeline

 This data, provided as an aid to students, was compiled from many sources.
-All entries should be verified by independent inquiry.
+All entries should be verified.
 To suggest entries or corrections, please contact the editor.

 |ca. 3100 BCE||Cuneiform, one of the earliest known writing systems developed in Sumer (modern day Iraq).
 Wedge-shaped marks were made on clay tablets by a blunt stylus cut from a reed.|

 |ca. 3000||Papyrus plant, paper-like material used as a writing surface in Egypt.

 Ink from lamp-black made in China.

 |ca. 500||Amate, a beaten paper-like material, made in Pre-Columbian Mesoamerica.|

 |ca. 200||Parchment, a material made from processed animal skin, used as a writing surface in Pergamon (Anatolian Greece, Asia Minor, now Turkey).|

 |105 CE||Invention of the papermaking process credited to Ts'ai Lun [Cai Lun] a palace advisor during the Han Dynasty of China.|

 |711||Moors invade Spain, introducing papermaking techniques from the east.|